isomerpages/nparks-festival/pages/Festival Promotions.md

 permalink: /promotions/
 description: ""
 ---
 Check out the festival promotions happening at participating tenants in our parks all over Singapore!
 From delicious food and drinks to exciting activities and discounts, there's something for everyone to enjoy.
 Take a stroll through the park and discover the amazing deals and offers available at our participating tenants.
 Don't miss out on this opportunity to celebrate the festive season with your loved ones while enjoying the beauty of our parks.
-Visit us today and experience the joy of the season
+Visit the parks during the festival period to enjoy these promotions!

 <br>